LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/exercises/index.md

 **A. Create the `listItems` function**

 1. Open the `oceans.json` file.
 It contains 7 `JSON` objects.
-Each object has multiple properties, such as a name and image.
-These properties are going to be used in the creation of our list.
+Each object has multiple key/value pairs, such as a `name` and `image`.
+We will use these key/value pairs to create our list.
 1. Import the `oceans.json` file.
 Give it a meaningful alias, such as `oceans`.
 1. In the `Profile` function, remove the `<h3>` placeholder, but keep the `<Button />`.